shantanu34/hadoop-hive-spark-sql/README.md

 # hadoop-hive-spark-sql
 SQL framework ORM independent, it helps you build sql query in python<br/>
 What ever you using Hive, HBase, Spark* SQL, Django & FLASK etc so you can gernate simple SQL query<br/>
-Its return raw sql query string this can be use in Framework<br/>
+Its return raw sql query string this can be use in any Framework<br/>